depoale/mammo_classifier/README.md

 - *depht*: the number of Dense layers in the fully connected block <br>
 - *rate*: dropout rate <br>
 Note that these parameters influence the model’s complexity, its generalisation capability and its performance.
-The default hyperparameters values are shown in the following tab
+The default hyperparameters values are shown in the following tab:

 | Hyperparameters   |     Values    |
 | ----------------  | ------------- |
 | *dim*             |  15, 25       |